pytorch/pytorch/docs/source/notes/cuda.rst

 ^^^^^^^^^^^^^^^^

-Replaying a graph sacrifices the dynamic flexibility of typical eager execution in exchange for **greatly reduced CPU latency**.
-A graph's arguments and kernels are fixed, so graph replay skips all layers of argument setup and kernel dispatch, including Python, C++, and CUDA driver overheads.
+Replaying a graph sacrifices the dynamic flexibility of typical eager execution in exchange for **greatly reduced CPU overhead**.
+A graph's arguments and kernels are fixed, so a graph replay skips all layers of argument setup and kernel dispatch, including Python, C++, and CUDA driver overheads.
 Under the hood, a replay submits the entire graph's work to the GPU with a single call to `cudaGraphLaunch`_.
 Kernels in a replay also execute slightly faster